Best free PC games to play today

 Best free PC games: 13 - 14

-Originally hailed as the game that would finally dethrone World of Warcraft, Rift had its moment – and is still going strong depending who’s talking.
-It brought innovation to a genre that was changing very slowly, letting you change your class whenever you felt like it.
+Initially hailed as the game that would finally depose World of Warcraft, Rift had its moment – and is still going strong depending on who you ask.
+It brought innovation to a genre that was evolving very slowly, letting you change your class whenever the urge compelled you.

-The whole game is focused on separating giant boss battles and events that occupy entire zones.
-It’s ambitious, exciting and huge with dozens of interdimensional rifts that keep things fresh and unique from other MMOs.
-And, after Rift went free to play, Trion has stayed on top of things, releasing regular expansions for everyone to enjoy.
+The whole game is focused on separating giant boss battles and events that inhabit entire zones.
+It’s ambitious, thrilling, and monumental with dozens of interdimensional rifts that keeps things exciting and unique from other MMOs.
+And, even after Rift went free to play, Trion has stayed on top of things, bringing out regular expansions for everyone to enjoy.

-It's certainly not the shiniest MMO in the world despite the revamp, but hanging onto this many players shows it's doing something right.
-The big change introduced in Runescape 3 that made it appear a lot more modern was the ability to see much further – in Runescape 2 the horizon quickly gave way to fog.
-Not so now.
+Despite the overhaul, it's definitely not the sparkliest MMO in the world, but hanging onto this many players shows it's doing something right.
+The big change introduced in Runescape 3 that made it appear a lot more updated was the ability to see much further.
+In Runescape 2, the horizon quickly gave way to fog… not so now.

 Best free PC games: 15 - 16

 The lighter tone and customization of Maplestory makes it feel more like Harvest Moon than World of Warcraft or Rift.
-It’s also more focused on improving cosmetics than many other MMOs, allowing players much more control over how their characters look.
+And, it has more emphasis on improving aesthetics than many other MMOs, letting players a lot more personalization over how their characters look.

-There’s even in-game weddings and dinosaurs that play guitar.
-Really, the only thing Maplestory is missing is an Oasis-composed soundtrack.
+Maplestory even has in-game weddings and dinosaurs that play guitar.
+Really, the only thing missing from Maplestory is an Oasis-inspired soundtrack.

-If you're into third-person co-operative shooters, Warfarme is one of the best free games out there.
-Players take control of members of the Tenno, an ancient race at war with enemies such as the Grineer, the Corpus, the Infested and the Sentients.
-Your Tenno soldier uses the Crysis-style Warframe armor equipped with guns or melee weapons to fight back.
+If you're into third-person co-operative shooters, Warframe may be one of the best free games available.
+Players take control of members of the Tenno, an ancient race warring against enemies such as the Grineer, the Corpus, the Infested and the Sentients.
+Your Tenno soldier uses a Crysis-style Warframe armor equipped with guns or melee weapons to fight back.

 Best free PC games: 17 - 18

-Gods from every pantheon come together in Smite to battle it out in a free Dota/MOBA inspired clash.
-Even though Smite wears its influences on its sleeve, it comes from the same developer that made the FPS smash Tribes Ascend – a completely different beast.
+Gods from every pantheon come together in Smite to duke it out in a free Dota/MOBA inspired clash.
+Even though Smite is pretty overt with its influences – it comes from the same developer that brought us the FPS smash Tribes Ascend, it’s still a completely different beast.

-The camera is behind the characters this time, making for a more direct connection to the action than simply guiding your lord around with a mouse, but the premise will be either familiar if you've played its inspirations, or a way to get the feel for the style if you haven't.
+The camera is behind the characters this time, which lets you a more direct connection to the action than simply ordering your lord around with a mouse.
+However, the idea will either be familiar if you've played its inspirations, or a way to get a feel for the style, if you haven't.
 Gods include Zeus, Thor, Kali, Artemis and...
 Cupid?
 Well, at least he has his own bow…

 18. Lord of the Rings Online

-There are so many MMOs that have been launched or relaunched as free-to-play games, but Lord of the Rings Online is one of the titles that most warrants a second look.
-Not only is it an excellent game in its own right, it’s one of the more mature MMOs on the market.
+There are so many MMOs that have been released or re-released as free-to-play games.
+However, Lord of the Rings Online is one of those titles that most deserves another look.
+It’s already an incredible game in its own right, but it’s also one of the more mature MMOs on the market.

-You’ll probably have to pay eventually, if only to unlock adventure packs, but there’s no subscription fee and nothing to buy up front.
-If you missed it at launch, or even if you quit playing since then, it’s time to give it a try.
+Ultimately, you’ll have to pay to unlock adventure packs.
+However, there’s no subscription fee and no up-front cost, making it one of the best free games 2020 wants you to check out.
+If you missed it at launch, or even if you quit playing since then, it’s time to give it another chance.